Working on the .NET Framework was an interesting but often difficult time, especially when dealing with vague or incomprehensible bug reports.

 - Localized error messages may slow down support responses – switch the app back to their language first

-When a piece of a program (called a method or function) can’t do what it claims it throws an ‘exception’ back up to the piece that asked (called) it.
-This exception is like an error message but with enough lot of technical detail that travels back up the program until something deals with it (known as a catch).
+When a piece of a program (called a method or function) can’t do what it claims, it throws an ‘exception’ back up to the piece that asked (called) it.
+This exception is like an error message but with enough technical detail that travels back up the program until something deals with it (known as a catch).

-You will see an error message that contains the exception and possibly a list of program pieces that couldn’t deal with it.
-This is called a stack trace and is invaluable to the person investigating your report so include it.
+You see an error message that contains the exception and possibly a list of program pieces that couldn’t deal with it.
+This is a stack trace, invaluable to the person investigating your report, so include it.

-Developers seeing exceptions in their own program need to determine if they should be catching that exception or whether it shouldn’t be occurring.
-Feel free to trim the stack trace so your own methods aren’t included but too much is better than too little.
+Developers seeing exceptions in their program need to determine if they should be catching that exception or whether it shouldn’t be occurring.
+Feel free to trim the stack trace to remove your methods if you need to.

 The software should have done what you wanted but did something you didn’t expect instead.